Trend 1: LEED and Green Building

 Written by: D&B Intern, Alex Wolf

 Alex culminated this list based on what he learned during his time at D&B. He is a Senior at Wilson High School who began shadowing various D&B employees in September of 2020.
 Alex will be attending Virginia Tech for Architecture in the Fall.
 “My internship experience at D&B made me realize that I want to pursue a career in residential remodeling and construction,” he explains.
-“I gained a lot of knowledge about the construction process and enjoyed being able to see entire construction projects be complete from start to finish.”
+“I gained a lot of knowledge about the construction process and enjoyed being able to see entire construction projects from start to finish.”